seletskiy/kubernetes-bootstrap/README.md

 Initializes kubernetes master, Calico CNI and Docker Image Registry.

 Copy join token from command output to join additional nodes.

+Label one of your nodes with `role: image-registry` in order to allocate Docker Image Register node.

 Parameters: